 The 10 Best Work Knee Pads

 This wiki has been updated 35 times since it was first published in August of 2015.
 If you’re a plumber, electrician, flooring contractor, construction worker or avid gardener — or really anyone who spends extended time working on their hands and knees — it’s essential to protect your joints and ligaments from repetitive strain and pressure.
 Take a look at our selection of work knee pads to find a pair that will help keep you comfortable, healthy and productive.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes